top of page

 5 Remarkable Facts about Bamboo

 Leading providers of paper-based consumer products are seeking to reduce their forest fibre footprint over the next few years.
-Bamboo Bioproducts believe that if we can harness the potential of bamboo, the planet will be closer to achieving its Sustainable Development Goals.
+Bamboo bioproducts believe that if we can harness the potential of bamboo, the planet will be closer to achieving its Sustainable Development Goals.
 Read on to discover 5 remarkable facts about bamboo that demonstrate its unique potential…

 1. Bamboo is the world's fastest growing plant